mdavidson9/docs.balsamiq.com/content/editor/b3/transition.md

 weight: 20
 ---

 Thank you for trying out our latest version of Balsamiq Mockups!
 We think that you'll really like all of the improvements and find it easier to use.
-To learn more about the new features you can read the [Introduction to Balsamiq Mockups 3](/desktop/intro/) or dive into our [complete documentation](/desktop/).
+To learn more about the new features you can read the [Introduction to Balsamiq Mockups 3](/editor/b3/intro/) or dive into our [complete documentation](/editor/b3/).

 This article is intended to answer some questions you might have about switching to Balsamiq Mockups 3 from a previous version.

 ## Is It a Free Update?

 Yes!
 And it uses the same license as the old version, so you won't even have to re-register.
-Balsamiq Mockups 3 comes with free minor-version updates too, so you'll be able to get 3.1, 3.2, 3.3, etc.
+You will be eligible for any 3.x updates for as long as your subscription or license is valid.

+{{% alert info %}}**Note:** Mockups 3 for Desktop licenses will cover **all** 3.x updates{{% /alert %}}

 * * *